 Edinburgh, Scotland

-Samhain isn’t only celebrated in Ireland.
-Head to Edinburgh, Scotland for another place to celebrate this ancient festival!
-If you’re considering Halloween travel abroad, Scotland is sure to be a twistedly good time.
-Halloween in Scotland features plenty of witches, ghosts, bonfires, and all things supernatural.
-The Halloween traditions in Scotland have been best illustrated in the 1785 poem, Halloween, by Robert Burns.
-In Edinburgh, you can attend the Samhuinn Fire Festival.
+In Edinburgh, you can also attend the Samhuinn Fire Festival.
 This festival embraces ancient traditions such as bonfires, drumming, and other immersive experiences.
 Or, take one of the many ghost tours offered within tortured castles and graveyards.
 This includes Edinburgh’s The Real Mary King’s Close, a ghost tale with even darker origins in reality.
 Or, check out Mercat Tours, offering both history walks and ghost tours for all ages.
 Families can also expect events to include dunking for apples, treacle scones, and sausage rolls (once banned on Halloween).

-Plus 2 More Spooky Places in the U.S. You Should Check Out
+Plus 2 More Spooky Places in the US You Should Check Out

 Terror Behind the Walls at Eastern State Penitentiary